Mysterium-sch/311/README.md

 # 311

-Valerie: I uploaded the binary search tree from 350 and a binary search tree to balanced search tree conversion.
-The Lab3 file is what i thought we could put the coed in.
+Valerie: The binary search tree is done.
+I checked and all the functions work.
+I also implemented it in another file